handsomecode/InteractiveSideMenu/README.md

 }
 ```

 Also you have possibility to update customization settings, e.g. set another options for landscape orientation.
-To do it you should override ```viewWillTransition(to:with:)``` mehod and add desired parameters to ```transitionOptions``` property.
+To do it, override ```viewWillTransition(to:with:)``` mehod and add desired parameters to ```transitionOptions``` property.
 ```swift
 override func viewWillTransition(to size: CGSize, with coordinator: UIViewControllerTransitionCoordinator) {
     super.viewWillTransition(to: size, with: coordinator)